Informative Path Planning with Guaranteed Estimation Uncertainty: Experiments

-Across the full range of threshold ratios, all methods satisfy the target variance requirement, except for distance-budgeted \textsc{GCBCover}, which trades variance reduction to ensure the imposed travel distance limit. \textsc{HexCover} achieves the lowest maximum posterior variance and shows a similar advantage in MSE.
-In contrast, the SMSE results suggest that \textsc{GreedyCover} and \textsc{GCBCover} yield better calibrated, uncertainty-aware predictions.
+Across the full range of threshold ratios, all methods successfully satisfy the target variance requirements, with two notable exceptions: distance-budgeted \textsc{GCBCover}, which prioritizes the travel distance limit over variance reduction, and \textsc{Continuous-SGP}, which offers no formal guarantees.

-Runtime also differs substantially across methods. \textsc{GreedyCover} is consistently faster than \textsc{HexCover}.
-For \textsc{HexCover}, sensing-location selection takes less than a second in all evaluations; the TSP solver dominates the overall runtime.
-This is partly because \textsc{HexCover} selects more sensing locations than \textsc{GreedyCover}, increasing routing complexity. \textsc{GCBCover} is noticeably slower due to its tighter coupling between selection and routing.
-This additional computation enables \textsc{GCBCover} to enforce a strict distance constraint while retaining a near-optimal approximation guarantee for the joint sensing-location selection and routing problem.
+Computational efficiency varies significantly across the evaluated methods. \textsc{GreedyCover} is consistently the fastest, outperforming both \textsc{HexCover} and \textsc{Continuous-SGP}.
+For \textsc{HexCover}, while sensing-location selection requires less than one second, the overall runtime is dominated by the TSP solver.
+This overhead is driven by \textsc{HexCover} selecting a larger number of sensing locations than \textsc{GreedyCover}, which increases the complexity of the subsequent routing.
+In contrast, \textsc{GCBCover} is a little slower due to the tight coupling between its selection and routing phases.
+However, this integrated approach allows \textsc{GCBCover} to enforce strict distance constraints while maintaining near-optimal approximation guarantees for the joint selection and routing problem.

-From a deployment perspective, the most relevant metrics are the number of sensing locations and the resulting path length. \textsc{GreedyCover} and \textsc{GCBCover} consistently require fewer waypoints and less travel to achieve the same target maximum variance.
-This improvement stems from two factors: the Attentive kernel captures non-stationarity in the underlying field, and the planners leverage the spatially varying correlations to prioritize the most informative sensing locations.
+From a deployment perspective, the critical metrics are the number of sensing locations and the total path length. \textsc{GreedyCover} and \textsc{GCBCover} consistently satisfy the target variance threshold using fewer sensing locations and shorter travel distances.
+Although \textsc{HexCover} yields the lowest maximum posterior variance and a corresponding improvement in MSE, this advantage stems primarily from collecting a larger volume of data due to its inability to leverage non-stationary correlations.
+Conversely, \textsc{GreedyCover} and \textsc{GCBCover} utilize the Attentive kernel to model non-stationarity in the underlying field, effectively capturing spatially varying correlations to prioritize the most informative sensing locations.